Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 • The mouth area must be clearly visible — characters with beaks, masks, or covered mouths are harder to lip-sync

-Once you have a concept you like, hand it to a Rive animator along with the MascotBot blueprint guide (available via your MascotBot subscription) to create the final .riv file with all 16 mouth shapes.
+Once you have a concept you like, hand it to a Rive animator along with the Mascotbot blueprint guide to create the final .riv file -- artboard Character, state machine mascotStateMachine, the mouth number inputs the SDK drives, and a full range of mouth positions for smooth blending.

 Real-World Examples -- Brand Mascots That Talk